Tell House Committee Members to Vote YES on HB 394

 Support Local Meat in Tennessee

-House Bill 394 (HB 394) which would establish a state meat inspection program in Tennessee, will be heard in the House Agricultural and Natural Resources Subcommittee on Tuesday March 7th at 10:30am Central.
+House Bill 394 (HB 394) which would establish a state meat inspection program in Tennessee, will be heard in the House Agricultural and Natural Resources Committee on Wednesday March 29th at 9am Central.

 ACTION TO TAKE

-Please contact the House Ag subcommittee members asking them to vote YES on HB 394.
+Please contact the House Ag Committee members asking them to vote YES on HB 394.
 The committee meets on Wednesday March 29th at 9am Central.
 Talking Points and More Background are included below.

-Calls are more effective than emails; if your Representative is on the subcommittee, mention that you are their constituent.
+Calls are more effective than emails; if your Representative is on the committee, mention that you are their constituent.
 Find your legislators here by entering your address online at:

 Rep Monty Fritts (615) 741-7658 email@example.com

 Rep Torrey Harris (615) 741- firstname.lastname@example.org